+Learn about the basic historical foundations of recreation and leisure.
 Included is an analysis of those factors influencing leisure patterns.
 The relationship of recreation to other social institutions in light of present individual and societal needs is covered.
-Lecture: 4 hours

-BAC 110 ↔ 3 credits Introduction to Therapeutic Recreation
+BAC 110♦ 3 credits Introduction to Therapeutic Recreation